AqwamCreates/DataPredict/docs/Overview/Introduction.md

 # Training Cases

-When training the data, the cost of the training is printed out by default.
+When training the model, the cost of the training is printed out by default.
 Under the normal case, the cost would follow these pattern in order:

 1. Steadily increasing and decreasing (optional)